KxSystems/solace/README.md

 1. Download Solace C API from [here](https://solace.com/downloads/)(please select for your relevant machine type).
 2. Unzip the Solace API to a directory on the machine which the end user can read from.
-3. Add the libsolclient.dll lib directory to the kdb lib (directory e.g. C:\q\w64)
+3. Add the libsolclient.dll lib directory to the kdb lib (directory e.g. C:\q\w64 for 64-bit)

 To install the library and scripts, either

-- run the provided install.bat
+- run the provided install.bat (or install32.bat for 32-bit non-commercial version)

 or

-- copy `kdbsolace.dll` which was built or downloaded earlier, to your kdb+ install binary dir e.g. if kdb+ installed at `C:\q`, place the shared library into `C:\q\w64\`.
+- copy `kdbsolace.dll` which was built or downloaded earlier, to your kdb+ install binary dir e.g. if kdb+ installed at `C:\q`, place the shared library into `C:\q\w64\ `for 64-bit version.
 - copy the q script to load the solace API (`solace.q`) can be placed in the current working directory or within the kdb+ install directory.

 See examples and API documentation on how to tailor the interface for your needs.